espresso/espresso/docs/Workflow.md

 Sure, any additional modules can be included via `include`.

-But all methods included this way will be available via HTTP cause `include` is used to [share actions between controllers](https://github.com/espresso/espresso/blob/master/docs/Routing.md#shared-actions).
+But all methods included this via `include` will be available as HTTP actions cause `include` is used to [share actions between controllers](https://github.com/espresso/espresso/blob/master/docs/Routing.md#shared-actions).

 So use `helper` to include helper methods: